connormaas/private-projects/README.md

 ## [Malloc](https://github.com/connormaas/malloc)

 #### Overview
-This is an implementation of the C memory allocation functions: `malloc`, `calloc`, `realloc`, and `free`, designed to have the same behavior as the C Standard Library functions.
+This is an implementation of the C memory allocation functions: `malloc`, `calloc`, `realloc`, and `free`, designed to have the same behavior and performance as the corresponding C Standard Library functions.

 #### Implementation
 - The heap is implemented with blocks that contain headers and payloads.
 The payloads are zero-length arrays, where the last 8 bytes are used to represent the footer (only in freed blocks).
-Headers and footers of each block are identical in free blocks and contain both the size of the payload, as well as information on the allocation status of previous blocks.
+Headers and footers of each block are identical and contain both the size of the payload, as well as information on the allocation status of previous blocks.
+- Mini-blocks: mini-blocks are used for small allocations where bytes would be wasted in the payload.
+They are only 16 bytes (as opposed to regular free blocks which are a minimum of 32 bytes).
+The first 8 bytes are for the header and the additional 8 bytes are for the payload.
+When mini-blocks are free, the payload is used as a "next" pointer, allowing for the creation of a singly linked list between all mini-blocks.
-- Throughput is optimized by implementing segregated free lists, which categorize blocks of similar size for quicker access.
+- Performance is optimized by implementing segregated free lists, which aggregate blocks of similar size for quicker access.
 - Utilization is optimized through several strategies:
   1. During allocation, the free blocks being allocated are split into smaller blocks.
-  2. During freeing, blocks are attempted to be coalesced with their neighbors into a larger single block if either or both of their neighbors are free.
+  2. During freeing, blocks are coalesced with their neighbors into a larger blocks if either or both of their neighbors are free.
   3. Allocated blocks do not contain or require footers (the bytes of the footer are used as additional payload bytes).
   4. There is a separately linked list containing free mini-blocks, which significantly reduces wasted bytes in small allocations.
-  5. The use of a better-fit search algorithm for allocating free blocks slightly improves the utilization (see the `better_fit_search` function spec for more details).
+  5. The use of a [best-fit](https://www.geeksforgeeks.org/best-fit-allocation-in-operating-system) policy for allocating free blocks slightly improves the utilization.
-- Mini-blocks: mini-blocks are used for small allocations where bytes would be wasted in the payload.
-Mini blocks are only 16 bytes (as opposed to regular free blocks which are a minimum of 32 bytes).
-Mini blocks use the first 8 bytes for the header and the additional 8 bytes of payload space for allocation or (when free) for a next pointer, allowing for the creation of a singly linked list.

 ## [Shell](https://github.com/connormaas/tsh-shell)

 #### Overview
-A fully functional command-line shell that constantly interprets the user's inputs, running both built-in and user-driven commands (depending on the user's requests).
-This shell supports several built-in commands, process execution, and IO redirection.
+A Unix command-line shell that interprets user inputs, capable of executing concurrent built-in and user-driven commands.
+This shell supports error handling, signal handling, and IO redirection.

 #### Creating Processes
 - A user may simply enter an executable that they wish to run, and if the file is reachable, the process will immediately begin taking place.
-- If the '&' operator is added to the end of the line with a space in between, the process will run in the background and the user may still work with the shell, as well as run more executables.
+- If the '&' operator is added to the end of the line, the process will run in the background and the user may continuing employing the shell as normal.
 - If the '&' operator is not added, the process will run in the foreground.
-This can be terminated or stopped using ctrl-c or ctrl-z respectively (mentioned in the next section).
+This can be terminated or paused using ctrl-c or ctrl-z respectively.

 #### Details
 - Each job being executed has a process ID (PID) and a job ID (JID), which is unique to that process.
 This is used for identification and further manipulation of processes.
 - Each child process is given its own process group, so when signals are forwarded to that process group, it will not interfere with the parent process.
 Specifically, this is necessary because otherwise these signals would be sent back to the original shell (parent), as well as every process created by it.
-- When a background process begins, its JID and PID as well as the command line which invoked the execution are nicely displayed.
+- When a background process begins, its JID and PID as well as the command line which invoked the execution are displayed.
 - The user typing 'ctrl-c' will terminate the execution of the foreground group.
 - The user typing 'ctrl-z' will stop the execution of the foreground group.
-- Children are properly reaped using a signal handler.
+- Children are properly [reaped](http://www.microhowto.info/howto/reap_zombie_processes_using_a_sigchld_handler.html) using a signal handler.
 The signal handler is able to deal with multiple terminated children despite receiving just one signal.
-- During a foreground process, background processes that terminate do not become zombies, as signals are constantly handled concurrently with process execution.
+- During a foreground process, background processes that terminate do not become [zombies](http://www.microhowto.info/howto/reap_zombie_processes_using_a_sigchld_handler.html), as signals are handled concurrently with process execution.

 #### Built-in Commands
 - `quit`: terminates the shell.